 Click on the image to expand

 We loved the entrance to this rustic 5-star hotel.
 Upon arriving at the Safari Park Hotel & Casino, we were impressed by the green and spaciousness.
-The reception was cool, with a big elephant statue in the centre, and we were impressed with how welcoming the staff was.
-Restaurants, bars, casinos, entertainment areas, and a gym exist.
-They also have a big lovely designed pool, however during our stay it was dirty so we couldn’t swim.
-It’s a popular wedding resort, so you’ll sometimes see large volumes of guests.
-We had a great stay here and loved the vibes.
+The reception was incredible, with a giant elephant statue in the centre, and we were impressed with how welcoming the staff was.

 Radisson Blu Hotel